bash-bastion/basalt/README.md

 - Detect shell-specific completion scripts, and symlink them to a common directory
 - Detect executable scripts and symlink them to a common directory
+- Detect man pages and symlink them to a common directory

 Since the completions and executables are in a common directory, it's much easier to make PATH / completion modifications